ISAACzms/docflash/README.md

-# Doc Flash - Document Processing with AI
+# ⚡ Doc Flash - Content Intelligence Platform

-A web application for extracting structured data from documents using AI language models.
+A web application for extracting structured data from documents with AI-powered intelligence and feedback learning.
 Built on Google's LangExtract and Stanford's DSPy frameworks with an intuitive web interface.

 ## Features